jmp/python-practices/README.md

 # Domain-Driven Design

 * [Architecture Patterns with Python](https://www.cosmicpython.com/book/preface.html) - A book about Domain-Driven Design, event-driven microservices and related topics in Python.
+* [phalt/django-api-domains](https://github.com/phalt/django-api-domains) - An attempt to apply Domain-Driven Design principles to Django apps.

+## Criticism

 * [Against service layers in Django](https://www.b-list.org/weblog/2020/mar/16/no-service/) - A criticism against using a "service layer" approach with Django.
-* [phalt/django-api-domains](https://github.com/phalt/django-api-domains) - An attempt to apply Domain-Driven Design principles to Django apps.
+* [More on service layers in Django](https://www.b-list.org/weblog/2020/mar/23/still-no-service/) - A follow-up to the above blog post.

 # Ports & Adapters (Hexagonal Architecture)